 Your living room looks lived-in.
 Really lived-in.
 And now you’ve got guests coming for the holidays.
-Instead of panicking or launching into an all-weekend cleaning marathon, use this simple checklist to get your space guest-ready without losing your mind (or your back to furniture assembly).
+Instead of panicking or launching into an all-weekend cleaning marathon, use this simple checklist combined with a strategic timeline to get your space guest-ready without losing your mind (or your back to furniture assembly).
 Below, you’ll walk through layout, seating, decor, and even last-minute delivery options so you can host without sacrificing your entire weekend.

 The Verdict: Buy or Pass?